Peer Pressure Isn’t All Bad

 They Pick ‘Em, We Guide ‘Em

 As parents, we shouldn’t try to pick our teens’ friends.
 Instead, we monitor our teens as part of a balanced parenting style.
 We encourage positive friendships and connections by exposing them to a wide variety of healthy activities.
-By giving them love and support while setting safe boundaries, we guide them to make their own, positive choices.
+By giving them love and support while setting safe boundaries and modeling and discussing good character, we guide them to make their own, positive choices.
 As they learn to navigate peer culture, they’ll need to strike a balance between being themselves and fitting in.
 They are free to do so when we love them for who they are and provide safe boundaries for them to explore within.
 The positive result?
 Teens who learn to think for themselves and make the most out of their connections to others as they travel the road to adulthood.